Special Services and Opportunities

-Students with disabilities at TAMU-Commerce are encouraged to participate in all aspects of campus life.
-Therefore, Student Disability Resources and Services (SDRS) provide services to students with disabilities to ensure accessibility to university programs.
-Some of the services SDRS offers include accommodations counseling, evaluation referral, disability-related information and resources, adaptive technology counseling and equipment for on campus use, testing accommodations, and interpreter services for academically related purposes.
+Texas A&M University-Commerce is committed to equal access to educational, recreational, and social endeavors for students with disabilities.
+Students with disabilities at Texas A&M-Commerce are encouraged to participate in all aspects of campus life.
+Student Disability Resources and Services offers accommodations counseling, disability-related resources, access to adaptive technology, assistive equipment for on campus use, and academic/non-academic accommodations.

 The TRIO Department is located on the third floor of the Halladay Student Services Building.
 Student Support Services provides advisement, academic counseling, and free tutorials in basic skills, general education subjects, and socio-cultural activities to strengthen each participant’s academic and personal background.
 The Upward Bound Program is a “Pre-Collegiate” program designed to assist high school (9-12 grades) students in preparing for college academically and socially.
 The primary goal is to make certain that each student receives the proper academic and social skills, training and development necessary to succeed in high school and college.